silverqx/TinyORM/docs/database.md

 You may also configure connection options by `options` key as `QVariantHash` or `QString`, you can pass any [connection options](https://doc.qt.io/qt-5/qsqldatabase.html#setConnectOptions) supported by `QSqlDatabase`.

 > {note} A database connection is resolved lazily, which means that the connection configuration is only saved after the `DB::create` method call.
 The connection will be resolved after you run some query or you can create it using the `DB::connection` method.

+<a name="sqlite-configuration"></a>
+#### SQLite Configuration

+SQLite databases are contained within a single file on your filesystem.
+You can create a new SQLite database using the `touch` command in your terminal: `touch database.sqlite`.
+After the database has been created, you may configure SQLite database connection:

+    #include <orm/db.hpp>

+    // Ownership of a unique_ptr()
+    auto manager = DB::create({
+        {"driver",    "QSQLITE"},
+        {"database",  qEnvironmentVariable("DB_DATABASE", "/absolute/path/to/database.sqlite")},
+        {"foreign_key_constraints", qEnvironmentVariable("DB_FOREIGN_KEYS", "true")},
+        {"check_database_exists",   true},
+    });

+The `database` configuration value is the absolute path to the database.
+To enable foreign key constraints for SQLite connections, you should set the `foreign_key_constraints` configuration value to `true`, if this configuration value is not set, then the default of the SQLite driver will be used.

+If the `check_database_exists` configuration value is set to the `true` value, then the database connection throws an `Orm::InvalidArgumentError` exception, when the SQLite database file doesn't exist.
+If it is set to the `false` value and the SQLite database file doesn't exist, then it will be created for you by SQLite driver.
+The default value is `true`.

 <a name="running-sql-queries"></a>
 ## Running SQL Queries